 Hedgerows on the boundaries of the site form an important landscape feature as well as habitat for birds and insects.
 They will be managed by pollarding and coppicing to promote new growth, and planting-up of any significant gaps with native species.

-female linnet - males have a bright red head patch and breast © A. Rivett
+Female linnet - males have a bright red head patch and breast

 The Small Heath is, as its name suggests, a tiny butterfly of heathland and other, dry, open habitats with a short turf of the fine grasses on which its caterpillars feed.
 It flies only in sunshine, settling with its wings closed very close to the ground.
 Number of broods and flight periods vary but adults may be seen anytime between late April and September.
 Numbers of colonies have decreased substantially in recent decades and this is now considered a conservation priority species.
 The colony at Broomscot Common is one of few remaining in our area.

-Please note that dogs must be kept under very close control during the breeding season to protect ground nesting birds and at all times when stock are grazing.
+Please note that dogs must be kept under very close control during the breeding season to protect ground nesting birds and at all times when stock is grazing.